uslap-protocol/uslap-engine/README.md

 If you use this model in research, please reference:

 text
-USLaP-v1-multilingual: A constrained semantic AI framework Root-anchored with auto-purge and binary decision lattice Last Updated: 2026-01-10 | Root Lock: ACTIVE
+USLaP-multilingual: A constrained semantic AI framework Root-anchored with auto-purge and binary decision lattice Last Updated: 2026-01-10 | Root Lock: ACTIVE